 Section 1.
 If funds are available, the TCCWB may employ or contract with an Executive Director to assist with Texas Council operations.
-The Executive Director shall be the principal contact of the Texas Council and reports directly to the President and members of the Executive Committee.
-The Executive Director may not comment on cases being investigated by TDFPS; and no specific information regarding current and/or past investigations will be released.
+The Executive Director shall be the principal contact of the Texas Council and report directly to the President and members of the Executive Committee.
+The Executive Director may not comment on cases TDFPS investigates, and no specific information regarding current and/or past investigations will be released.

 Section 2.
-The Executive Director shall be present at all regular meetings, special meetings, Executive Committee meetings, and any other meetings called by the President.
+The Executive Director shall be present at all regular meetings, special meetings, Executive Committee meetings, (unless incapacitated or family emergency), and any other meetings called by the President.

 Section 3.
-The Executive Director shall be responsible for all day to day operations of the Texas Council and shall communicate on a regular basis with the Executive Committee on current operations and other matters as requested by the Texas Council.
+The Executive Director shall be responsible for all day-to-day operations of the Texas Council and shall communicate regularly with the Executive Committee on current operations and other matters as requested by the Texas Council.

 Section 4.
-The Executive Director shall perform the duties of the office as identified in the job description as approved by the Texas Council which is subject to amendment by the Executive Committee at any time.
+The Executive Director shall perform the duties of the office as identified in the job description and approved by the Texas Council.
+The responsibilities are subject to amendment by the Executive Committee at any time.